-STUDENT FINANCIAL ASSISTANCE (AR 2.2.11 & APPENDIX S-5)
+Student Financial Assistance (AR 2.2.11 & Appendix S-5)

 The Maricopa Community Colleges provide students financial assistance to enable access to higher education.
 Student financial assistance shall be awarded on the basis of demonstrated financial need except where funds are specified for recognition of special talents and achievements.
+Additional procedural information on financial assistance is available in Appendix S-5.